 (b) if BHP Billiton Iron Ore Pty Ltd ceases to manage the Mt Newman Joint Venture or the Mount Goldworthy Mining Associates Joint Venture—an employee of the person for the time being exercising the functions of the manager of the Mt Newman Joint Venture or of the Mount Goldsworthy Mining Associates Joint Venture.

+Note for this regulation:

-Note — Section 46 of the Code provides that a mortgage cannot be created over employees’ remuneration or employment benefits or benefits under a superannuation scheme unless the regulations permit it to do so.
+Section 46 of the Code provides that a mortgage cannot be created over employees’ remuneration or employment benefits or benefits under a superannuation scheme unless the regulations permit it to do so.

 20. Form of guarantees